Skip to Content

 The Sea to Summit Comfort Plus Sleeping Pad is rated for four seasons of use with an R-value of 5.1.
 It’s been toasty in really cold conditions, although I haven’t tried it in the winter.

-Because I’m not much of a winter camper, the Sea to Summit Journey Women’s 18-degree sleeping bag is perfect for the coldest conditions I’m likely to encounter.
-The comfort range for this particular bag is rated as comfortable from 18 to 65 degrees.
+Because I’m not much of a winter camper, the Sea to Summit Ascent Women’s 15-degree sleeping bag is perfect for the coldest conditions I’m likely to encounter.

 I would also suggest inviting your favorite sleeping partner along, whether it’s your husband, your child, or your dog.
 An additional warm body in your tent will definitely keep you warmer.
 Here are a few more tips for staying warm while camping.

 • Tuck a hot water bottle into your sleeping bag.
-Heat up some water over your campfire before bed, pour it into your Nalgene bottle and tuck it into the foot box of your sleeping bag for toasty toes.
+Before bed, heat water over your campfire, pour it into your Nalgene bottle and tuck it into the foot box of your sleeping bag for toasty toes.

 • Exercise before bed.
 You may think you’re warm sitting around the campfire before bed, but as soon as you walk toward your tent, you’ll be shivering.
 Make your own heat by doing a minute of jumping jacks before climbing into your tent.
 That warmth will last until to get into your sleeping bag.